Sports in Allentown, Pennsylvania: Professional basketball

 Allentown Central Catholic High School in Allentown.

 Professional ice hockey

 On February 12, 2009, the owners of the Philadelphia Phantoms, the American Hockey League affiliate of the Philadelphia Flyers, announced their interest in moving the team to Allentown.
 At the time, it was decided that the team would play their home games at a proposed arena to be built on either the Lehigh River front or adjacent to Coca-Cola Park.
 The team, formerly named the Adirondack Phantoms, played their home games at the Glens Falls Civic Center in Glens Falls, New York.

 In March 2011, it was announced that an 8,500-seat arena was to be built in Allentown, and the team was renamed the Lehigh Valley Phantoms.
 Additional plans for the area surrounding the arena included retail, restaurants, a convention center, and a hotel.
-The arena was constructed in downtown Allentown on West Hamilton Street. and opened September 10, 2014.
+The arena was constructed in Center City Allentown on West Hamilton Street. and opened September 10, 2014.